Categories

 Switzerland: MDMA is available for use in clinical trials for PTSD treatment.

-Salvinorin A is the active compound in the plant Salvia divinorum, a powerful and short-acting hallucinogen.
+Salvinorin A is the active compound in the plant Salvia divinorum, also called Hoja de la Pastora or Hierba de la Pastora (Spanish for leaf or herb of the shepherd), a powerful and short-acting hallucinogen.
 It induces dissociative states, visual distortions, and often intense spiritual experiences.

 Discovery Of Salvia